jf-tech/omniparser/README.md

 - JSON stream parser.
 - Extensibility:
     - Ability to provide custom functions.
-    - Ability to provide custom schema plugins.
+    - Ability to provide custom schema handler.
-    - Ability to customize the built-in omniv2 plugin's parsing code.
+    - Ability to customize the built-in omniv2 schema handler's parsing code.
-    - Ability to provide a new file format support to built-in omniv2 plugin.
+    - Ability to provide a new file format support to built-in omniv2 schema handler.